 Patterns and Prints

 If you don’t normally wear prints you don’t have to wear them for your session.
 Prints are difficult to style if you aren’t used to them.
 If you love prints, look for floral prints, dot prints, and flannel to create a playful, seasonal or vintage mood to your pictures.
 Stay away from clothing with visually overwhelming “busy” prints, crazy stripes, bold patterns, giant logos, or loud neon colors.

 Wear the unique, personal clothing you love.

-Nate wore his surfing t-rex dinosaur shirt for part of his and Elissa’s engagement pictures.
-Because he had to!
-He loves this shirt!
 If you have a piece of clothing that defines you bring it with.
+A favorite shirt, your most loved pants, a hat you always wear.
+Maybe the outfits you wore on your first date!
 Even if it’s one or two quick pictures, this is your shoot and the more personal the better.